Feyerabend/cc/ch04/addition/display/NAMING.md

 #### Datasheets
 For those diving into electronics, datasheets are the Rosetta Stone for decoding semiconductor names.
 These technical documents spell out what the letters and numbers mean, from the chip’s family and function to its electrical characteristics and package type.
-By familiarizing yourself with a manufacturer’s naming conventions-whether it’s STM, Bosch, or Raspberry Pi-you start to see the method behind the madness.
+By familiarising yourself with a manufacturer’s naming conventions-whether it’s STM, Bosch, or Raspberry Pi-you start to see the method behind the madness.
 The names aren’t just arbitrary; they’re a compact history of the chip, its maker, and its place in the ever-evolving world of technology.